Definition of Accounting Interview Questions

 Part 1 – Accounting Interview Questions (Basic)

-- Cash Flow Statement – It depicts the flow of cash into and out of the concern bifurcated between the three major activities of operations, financing, and investing.
+- Cash Flow Statement depicts the flow of cash into and out of the concern bifurcated between the three major operations, financing and investing.

 - Statement of Changes in Equity – It shows the changes in equity over a period.
 There could be an addition or reduction in capital or the addition of reserves to contribute to the equity of the concern.